Thanksgiving (United States): Harvest of Shame

-Journalist Edward R. Murrow and producer David Lowe deliberately chose Thanksgiving weekend 1960 to release Murrow's final story for CBS News.
-Entitled Harvest of Shame, the hour-long documentary was designed "to shock Americans into action" regarding the treatment of impoverished migrant farmworkers in the country, hoping to contrast Thanksgiving dinner and its excesses with the poverty of those who picked the vegetables.
-Murrow acknowledged the documentary portrayed the United States from a hostile perspective and, when he left CBS to join the United States Information Agency in 1961, unsuccessfully tried to stop the special from being aired in the United Kingdom.
+Journalist Edward R. Murrow and producer David Lowe deliberately chose the Thanksgiving weekend of 1960 as the date when they broadcast Murrow's final story for CBS News.
+Entitled Harvest of Shame, the hour-long documentary was designed "to shock Americans into action" regarding the treatment of impoverished migrant farmworkers in the country, hoping to contrast the Thanksgiving dinner and the excesses of it with the poverty of those who picked the vegetables.
+Murrow acknowledged the fact that the documentary was hostile toward the United States because it portrayed the United States in a negative light, and when he left CBS to join the United States Information Agency in 1961, he unsuccessfully attempted to stop the special from being broadcast in the United Kingdom.

 Vegetarian Thanksgiving

-Vegetarians have criticized the holiday and its focus on turkey since before the holiday was officially recognized in the U.S. In the nineteenth century, American vegetarians created a distinct Thanksgiving menu.
+Vegetarians have criticized the holiday and its focus on the consumption of turkeys since before the holiday was officially recognized in the U.S. In the nineteenth century, American vegetarians created a distinct Thanksgiving menu.
 Nineteenth-century newspaper editor and vegetarian Jeremiah Hacker criticized the holiday in 1848 and 1859.
-The first recipe for a vegetarian turkey appeared in the U.S. in 1891.
+The first recipe for a vegetarian turkey was published in the U.S. in 1891.
 In 1894, Ella Eaton Kellogg published a recipe for vegetarian mock turkey.
 One of the earliest known vegetarian Thanksgiving dinners was held in 1895 at the University of Chicago.
 During the twentieth century, many recipes for vegetarian turkey were published.
 The Millennium Guild in Boston held a vegetarian Thanksgiving at the Copley Hotel in 1913 where a Golden Rule Roast was served.
 In 1995, Tofurky was first sold commercially.